M.05.03 Observing and managing at-risk prisoners

 2. If a prisoner requires mechanical restraints to prevent further self harm, the officer in charge of the incident must:

-1. seek the approval of the prison director before applying any restraint (other than for escorting the prisoner)
+1. seek the approval of the general manager custodial before applying any restraint (other than for escorting the prisoner)

-2. complete form IR.02.Form.01 Approval for / report on the use of mechanical restraints if the circumstances require an immediate reaction and it is impractical to gain the approval of the prison director but must, as soon as possible inform the prison director
+2. complete form [IR.02.Form.01 Approval for / report on the use of mechanical restraints] if the circumstances require an immediate reaction and it is impractical to gain the approval of the general manager custodial but must, as soon as possible inform the general manager custodial

 3. ensure that a prison nurse examines the prisoner within 3 hours if the type of restraint used is a head protector.

-3. Any prisoner who has been placed in a mechanical restraint to prevent further self harm must be referred to the At Risk Multi Disciplinary team by the prison director (see M.05.03.Res.01 Managing at-risk prisoners requiring mechanical restraints for information on the At Risk Multi Disciplinary team actions and responsibilities).
+3. Any prisoner who has been placed in a mechanical restraint to prevent further self harm must be referred to the At Risk Multi Disciplinary team by the general manager custodial (see [M.05.03.Res.01 Managing at-risk prisoners requiring mechanical restraints] for information on the At Risk Multi Disciplinary team actions and responsibilities).

 4. All actions are designed to ensure that prisoners are only restrained for the least time necessary to safeguard their wellbeing.